-The Merit Board, through delegation to the Executive Director, has statutory authority to designate Principal Administrative Appointment (PAA) positions which are to be exempted from the Act and Administrative Rules.
-This unit has the responsibility to assess all requests for PAA exemptions with respect to established protocols and procedures, and for recommending action (approval or disapproval) to the Executive Director.
-As requested, staff in this unit assist the Audit and Advisory Services unit in the on-site review of approved exempt positions as part of the continuous collaboration effort.
+The Merit Board, through delegation to the Executive Director, has statutory authority to designate Principal Administrative Appointment (PAA) positions which are to be exempted from the Act and Code.
+This unit has the responsibility to assess all requests for PAA exemptions with respect to established protocols and procedures, and for recommending action (approval or disapproval) to the Executive Director of the University System office.
+As requested, staff in this unit assists the Audit and Advisory Services unit in the on-site review of approved exempt positions as part of the continuous collaboration with that unit.
 Over the past few years, employers were given more flexibility in designating and exempting these positions within detailed guidelines.

-As of March 31, 2008 the total number of employees exempted from civil service coverage in accordance with section 36e(3) of the Act (110 ILCS 70/36e(3)) was 9,060.
-The chart below indicates an increase in exempt PAA employees throughout the time periods studied, a topic that is under constant scrutiny and analysis.
+As of June 30 2009 the total number of employees exempted from civil service coverage in accordance with section 36e(3) of the Act (110 ILCS 70/36e(3)) was 8,899.
+The chart indicates an increase in exempt PAA employees throughout the time periods studied, a topic that is under constant scrutiny and analysis.